dsaisho/chrome-extension-surfline/readme.md

 2. Click on the 'fullscreen' action icon ![alt text](https://github.com/dsaisho/chrome-extension-surfline/blob/master/images/off.png?raw=true) to turn it on ![alt text](https://github.com/dsaisho/chrome-extension-surfline/blob/master/images/on.png?raw=true)
 3. Click the icon again to turn it off and go back to the original view of the site.
-- hint* pin the extension for better ease of use.
+- Hint* Pin the extension for better ease of use.

 ## Development
 - `npm run dev` to develop with watch mode